-The reason showing is so effective is that it puts your readers directly into the shoes of the main character and lets them to see things through his or her lens.
+The reason showing is so effective is that it puts your readers directly into the shoes of the main character and lets them see things through his or her lens.
 It’s a much more immersive experience for the readers, allowing them to lose themselves in your book.

-In order to illustrate the difference between telling and showing, here are two passages:
+To illustrate the difference between telling and showing, here are two passages:

 Terry had a fear of spiders.